 In the USA deep fried butter is a thing, yes you read that right.
 So if you love clogged arteries or you’ve simply lost the will to live, then this deep-fried butter recipe is for you!

-Yes that’s right, this fried butter recipe which was featured at the Iowa State Fair in the USA, is a piece of butter on a stick, dunked in batter and put them into a deep fat fryer.
+Yes that’s right, this deep fried butter recipe which was featured at the Iowa State Fair in the USA, is a piece of butter on a stick, dunked in batter and put them into a deep fat fryer.

 So perhaps it is more accurate to describe this dish as North American than just American.

 It also adds a slight twist by adding cream cheese to give more depth and flavour.